mezanddav/architect.cftools/README.md

 _NOTE: If you install the Architect agent in a different directory, a new root pass will be created for you._

+How do you start the Agent later:
+`systemctl start ArchitectAgent`

 ## DayZ port config
 Don't forget to open the ports you need.
 The ports below are the Architect default ports.